 Reading: to retrieve, record and present information from non-fiction, exploring the meaning of words in context, drawing inferences and justifying inferences with evidence, predict what might happen from details stated and implied, summarise the main ideas drawn from more than one paragraph

 Maths: place value, four operations (including word problems and problem solving) and shape

-Humanities: We will be learning about the Industrial Revolution and what it was like for the workers in the mills.
+Humanities: We will be learning about the Vikings.

 Music: Living on a prayer - Charanga